sheenobu/etcd-fs/README.md

 + Lots of optimizations
 + Lots of error handling
 + Specifiying more options to etcd connection
-+ Mount filesystem to some node in etcd, not necessarily the root
 + Use watch to get updates from etcd and maybe change file modification time (????)